-SERIAL CONTROL C This 9 pin female D connector provides an RS-422 or RS-232 serial interface between the router and keyer electronic units.
+- SERIAL CONTROL C: This 9 pin female D connector provides an RS-422 or RS-232 serial interface used for controlling the unit through automation.
 Operational mode (422 or 232) can be set from the front panel.
-Default mode from the factory is RS-422.
-This port has the same pinout as Port A (shown in Table 2-1).
-Connect one end of the special Null Modem cable provided (Part # 9600SW-1-0) to the SERIAL CONTROL C port on the Keyer unit and the other end to the REMOTE CTL port on the router unit.

-COM D This 9 pin female D connector provides a serial interface designed for connection to Automation Systems including the Evertz MetaCast 2 software.
+Default mode from the factory is RS-422. - COM D: This 9 pin female D connector provides a serial interface designed for connection to Automation Systems including the Evertz MetaCast 2 software.
 Reconfiguring jumper J20 on the 7700FC card can change this port to run in either RS422 or RS232 mode, which is inside the unit.
 When it is set for the RS-232 mode of operation the port has the same pinout as Port A (shown in Table 2-1).
 When it is set for the RS-422 mode of operation the port has the pinout shown in Table 2-3.